 NUISANCE CHARGES.
-While alcoholrelated (e.g., drinking in public, disorderly intoxication) and homelessnessrelated (e.g., panhandling, loitering) nuisance charges are and Black neighborhoods experience higher arrest rates.

-most common in the arrests of White non-Hispanics, Blacks who are Hispanic and non-Hispanic are more likely to be arrested for drugrelated nuisance crimes.
+While alcoholrelated (e.g., drinking in public, disorderly intoxication) and homelessnessrelated (e.g., panhandling, loitering) nuisance charges are most common in the arrests of White non-Hispanics, Blacks who are Hispanic and non-Hispanic are more likely to be arrested for drugrelated nuisance crimes.